algolife-research/stochastic/doc/SCENE_SYSTEM_DESIGN.md

 # Phonon: Scene System Design

+> **Implementation Status: COMPLETE (v3.0)**
+>
+> This document describes the Scene System that has been fully implemented in Phonon.
+> Core features including scene management, arrangement mode, jam mode, transport controls,
+> and export support are all functional.

 ## Executive Summary

-This document proposes a comprehensive **Scene System** that transforms Phonon from a single-graph musical instrument into a **multi-scene composition environment**, enabling the creation of complex pieces with distinct sections (intro, verse, chorus, bridge, outro, etc.).
+This document describes the comprehensive **Scene System** that transforms Phonon from a single-graph musical instrument into a **multi-scene composition environment**, enabling the creation of complex pieces with distinct sections (intro, verse, chorus, bridge, outro, etc.).

 ---